see--/speech_recognition/README.md

 - Pseudo labeling: I used consistent samples from the test set to train new networks.
 Choosing them was based on a.) my three best models agree on this submission.
 I used this version at early stages of the competition. b.) using a probability threshold on the predicted softmax probabilities.
 Typically, using `pseudo_threshold=0.6` were the samples that our ensembled model predicted correctly.
 I also implemented a schedule for pseudo labels.
 That is: For the first 5 epochs you only use pseudo labels and then gradually mix in data from the training data set.
 Though, I didn't have time to run these experiments, so I kept a fixed ratio of training and pseudo data.

-- Test time augmentation: It is a simple way to get some boost.
+- Test time augmentation (TTA): It is a simple way to get some boost.
 Just augment the samples, feed them multiple times and average the probabilities.
 I tried the following: time-shifting, increase/decrease the volume and time-stretching using `librosa.effects.time_stretch`.

 # 3.)
 Feature Selection
 I experimented with log mel features but eventually just used the raw waveform data.